 Swiss Source of Rejuvenation

-What do Winston Churchill, Konrad Adenauer, Dwight Eisenhower, Charles de Gaulle, Miles Davis, Pablo Picasso, Marlene Dietrich or Marilyn Monroe have in common?
+What share Winston Churchill, Konrad Adenauer, Dwight Eisenhower, Charles de Gaulle, Miles Davis, Pablo Picasso, Marlene Dietrich or Marilyn Monroe?
 They stayed at the hotel-clinic La Prairie in Montreux for shorter or longer periods.

-Until the late eighteenth century, this was the most famous bathing resort in Switzerland.
+Until the late eighteenth century, this was Switzerland’s most famous bathing resort.
 Their prestige was so great that the peace treaty of the Spanish War of Succession (1701-1714) was concluded in this town.

 The most significant development came in the nineteenth century, especially in Graubünden and around Lake Geneva.
 In 1848, the country had no less than 350 registered and recognized bathhouses/clinics and water sources.
-Thomas Mann, Victor Hugo or Léon Tolstoi made it the subject of their novels.
+Thomas Mann, Victor Hugo and Léon Tolstoi made it the subject of their novels.